kortina/dotbuild/README.md

 ## Tips

-We recommend the following strategy for managing your `dotfiles` repos:
+Recommended strategy for managing your `dotfiles` repos:

 * Maintan a project on your personal github containing all of your `dotfiles`.
 * Maintain `dotfiles-user` as a local folder in your github `dotfiles` project.